meaningfy-ws/rdf-differ-ws/README.md

 ## Testing

-The test suite spins up required docker services.
+The test suite spins up certain duplicate docker services _without_ traefik, so access to those specific services are directly through the localhost and respective ports.
 Run the following to run everything:

 ```bash
 make test
 ```

-**WARNING**: There may be a conflict with test data and runtime data.
-If you get weird behaviour, you can clear the `fuseki-data` and `reports` folders.
-If you do that, you might also need to run `make stop-services`, delete ALL the docker containers and volumes with your preferred method, and then run `make build-volumes && make start-services` again.
+This creates the `subdiv` and `abc` dummy datasets once in the running fuseki service, and a `dataset{ID}` dataset (where `{ID}` is a short random ID) as many times as the tests are run.
+The `db` folder is populated by the tests.

 ## Adding a new Application Profile template
 For adding a new Application Profile (AP) create a new folder under [resources/templates](resources/templates) with the name